Introduction

 - Dialogue Improvement: AI offers creative dialogue options that match each character’s personality and situation, so the conversations feel more natural.

 In short, human creativity is still the main thing, but using AI tools can really improve your scripts by helping with ideas, structure, character building, and dialogue.
-It kind of just makes the whole process smoother.
+It just makes the whole process smoother.

 Limitations of AI in Scriptwriting